opensovereigncloud/docs/docs/baremetal/architecture/provisioning.md

 # Server Provisioning

-This section describes how the provisioning of bare metal servers is handled in IronCore's baremetal automation.
+This section describes how the provisioning of bare metal servers is handled in IronCore's bare metal automation.
 In the [discovery section](/baremetal/architecture/discovery) we discussed how servers are discovered and first time booted and how they are transitioned into an `Available` state.
 Now we will focus on the provisioning process, and one can use such a `Server` resource to provision a custom operating system and automate the software installation on